indexity-io/orientdb-stress/README.md

 - if the scenario failed, a `failed` marker file is created.
 - an `errors` file is created that summarises all the errors encountered during the scenario, including the phase, source and log location of each error.
 - `errors_UNKNOWN` and `errors_KNOWN` files are created if any unknown or known errors are encountered, summarising the phase and log location of each error.
-- an `orientdb-backup.tar.gz` archive is created, containing the data and backup directories of each of the OrientDB nodes.

 ## Error Classification